Joint Committee Against Communism

-The Joint Committee Against Communism, also known as the Joint Committee Against Communism in New York, was an anti-communist organization during the 1950s.
+The Joint Committee Against Communism, also known as the Joint Committee Against Communism in New York, was an anti-communist organization during the 1950s.They worked to curb or ban various politicians, military figures, religious figures, unions, radio commentators, actors they believed were involved with the Communist Party USA. and Communism in general.

 Origins

 Benjamin Schultz of Rochester, New York, had studied under Rabbi Stephen S. Wise at the Jewish Institute of Religion in New York City.
 He was ordained as a rabbi in 1931 and served a Reform congregation, Temple Emanu-El in Yonkers, New York.
 From October 14 to 16, 1947, Schultz published a series of articles in the New York World-Telegram on Communism among Protestant and Catholic churches and Jewish synagogues.
 He attacked the Reverend Dr. Harry F. Ward of Union Theological Seminary, Abraham Cronbach of Hebrew Union College, and Stephen S. Wise by name.

 On March 15, 1948, Schultz announced in the New York Times the founding of the American Jewish League Against Communism, Inc. (AJLAC).
 AJLAC claimed to side with an "overwhelming majority of American Jewry" against Communism.
 It praised David Dubinsky, Abraham Cahan, Walter Winchell, and David Lawrence.
 Schultz declared, "Zionism and communism are incompatible."
 Headquartered at 220 West Forty-second Street, AJLAC sought to remove "all Communist activity in Jewish life, wherever it may be."